Top-ranked recipe named "Mateer Paneer-Green Peas and Cheese in Fragrant Tomato Sauce"

 Try this Mateer Paneer-Green Peas and Cheese in Fragrant Tomato Sauce recipe, or contribute your own.
-"Cream" and "Vegetarian" are two of the tags cooks chose for Mateer Paneer-Green Peas and Cheese in Fragrant Tomato Sauce.
+"Cream" and "Vegetarian" are two tags used to describe Mateer Paneer-Green Peas and Cheese in Fragrant Tomato Sauce.

 "Most delicious!
 My husband is Indian and very particular...he usually has "suggestions" on how to improve recipes I try out on him.
 But he LOVED this one and even asked me to make it for his Granny!
 Excellent recipe!
 The only thing I did differently is cooked the spices for about 5 minutes with the onion mixture before adding the tomatoes....it really brings out a lovely flavour.
 If the mixture sticks to the pan just add a tablespoon of water."- diva1970